 Following a route makes it easier to get out and start walking.
 You can also let people know where you’re going if that makes you feel safer.

 Try to have a variety of routes that give you a change of scenery.
 Plan your routes according to how many steps you want to do.

 Go With The Flow

 Another approach to walking is to be more exploratory.
 Just head out on foot and see where the path takes you.
 Perhaps choose a different direction of your neighborhood every time you set off.

 This option is ideal if you don’t have time constraints.
 Make sure you have a fully-charged cellphone with a maps app in case you take a wrong turn.

 When you’re creating your walking workout plan, figure out how much support you’ll need.
 Research shows that people lose more weight within a support group than they do on their own.

-You might prefer to join a walking group so you have people to walk with.
+If you live alone, you might prefer to join a walking group so you’ll have other people to walk with.
 This is a great way to feel safe but also to be more accountable.

 How and When Will You Walk?

-Now you’ve decided on your route and you know how much support you need.
-Block out the time on your calendar for your walk.
+Once you’ve decided on your route and know how much support you’ll need, you should block out the time on your calendar for your walk.
 Treating it like an appointment makes it more likely you’ll stick to your walking plan.